timothyhull/breadpool-self-eval/docs/index.md

         - 40+ new home and visiting team logos reorganized into a modern, intuitive file hierarchy.
         - Usage of RCR cloud storage to improve shared file access and improve events coordination with RCR.
     - Developed and actively enhancing an open-source application ([Star Pass :octicons-link-external-24:](https://github.com/rcrderby/star-pass "Star Pass Volunteer Management Automation Application on GitHub"){ target=_blank }) that automates RCR-wide volunteer opportunity management.
+    - Simplified HNSO game setup procedures for RCR-hosted games by:
+        - Permanently installing Raspberry Pi devices used to drive CRG penalty whiteboard displays at team benches.
+        - Establishing a process to remote control Raspberry Pi devices from the SBO computer.

 ??? code "CRG Open-Source Contributions :material-cursor-default-click:"